-EdgeVac digital vacuum gauge
+Digital vacuum gauge

-If there is more than 1" or 2" $(H_2O)$ difference, adjust digital gauge by inserting a small flat bladed screwdriver into opening on back of digital gauge housing and turning potentiometer until digital gauge displays vacuum present at meter.
+If there is more than 1" or 2" (H_2O) difference, adjust digital gauge by inserting a small flat bladed screwdriver into opening on back of digital gauge housing and turning potentiometer until digital gauge displays vacuum present at meter.
 Compare readings at 10" and 20" of vacuum.